Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/Lessons/10-Advanced-Testing/README.md

 Complete today's challenges and finish any remaining tests for your APIs project.
 Submit Phase 2 of your API project on [Gradescope](https://gradescope.com).

+Fill out our [Vibe Check form](https://make.sc/bew1.3-vibe-check) with any feedback you have for the class.

 ## Resources & Credits

 1. [Chai BDD](https://www.chaijs.com/api/bdd/)